Need Help?

 Interim Progress Reports

 If a student receives an IPR, they should immediately contact their instructor to discuss the concern(s) and opportunities, expectations, and timeline for getting back on track.
+Students are encouraged to utilize institutional resources and referrals to support their success.

-Please note: the lack of receipt of an IPR does not indicate that a student's performance in a given course is satisfactory.
+Note: The lack of receipt of an IPR does not indicate that a student's performance in a given course is satisfactory.
 Students should always consult with their instructors regarding their progress in courses.

 Incomplete Grades